-Her work has been exhibited widely, with solo shows in Cape Town and Sydney and inclusion in major international art fairs in London, Paris, and Johannesburg.
-She has participated in residencies with the Southern African Foundation for Contemporary Art in France and MI-LAB in Japan, where she explored the nuanced craft of Mokuhanga printmaking.
-Vogel’s limited edition book, Along the Way, is held in the collections of the Metropolitan Museum of Art, MoMA, and the Pratt Institute in New York.
+Alexia’s work has been exhibited extensively with solo exhibitions in Cape Town and Sydney and presentations at major international art fairs in London, Paris and Johannesburg.
+She has undertaken residencies with the Southern African Foundation for Contemporary Art in France and MI-LAB in Japan, where she studied the intricate tradition of Mokuhanga printmaking.
+Her limited edition artist book, Along the Way (available to view at Otomys) is held in the permanent collections of the Metropolitan Museum of Art, MoMA and the Pratt Institute in New York.

 ARTIST STATEMENT